The Journey from Land’s End to John o’Groats

 John o’Groats is the the furthest point from Land’s End (Dunnet Head 11 miles away is the most northerly point in the UK).

-The small village is named after Dutchman Jan de Groot, who had a ferry franchise from here to the Orkney Islands (just 40 minutes away by boat).
+Named after Dutchman Dutchman Jan de Groot (who had a ferry franchise from here to the Orkney Islands).

 The village is around 690 miles from London and just 2,200 miles from the North Pole!
-In between this village and Orkney is the small island of Stroma, which still had 12 residents in the 1960s, but now has no human inhabitants.
+In between this village and Orkney is the small island of Stroma, which still had 12 residents in the 1960s.
+But no longer has any human inhabitants.
 It still has an old church and cottages, which you can view across the water.